jonathanulco/laurakalbag-dot-com/content/pages/speaking/index.md

   weight: 30
 body_classes: "speaking colours-003"
 slug: "speaking"
-description: "I love conferences and meetups, and attend as many as I can, I think they’re a great way to stay up-to-date with the latest in technology, meet other like-minded folk and it gets me out of the office."
+description: "I love conferences and meetups, they’re a great way to share what we’re working on, learn from like-minded folk, and meet new friends.
+I’ve been really lucky to be invited to speak at over fifty conferences in the last eight years, doing presentations, panels, interviews, and even playing MC."
 ---

-I love conferences and meetups, and attend as many as I can, I think they’re a great way to stay up-to-date with the latest in technology, meet other like-minded folk and it gets me out of the office.<!--more-->

-I’ve been really lucky to be invited to speak at a few conferences.
+I love conferences and meetups, they’re a great way to share what we’re working on, learn from like-minded folk, and meet new friends.
+I’ve been really lucky to be invited to speak at over fifty conferences in the last eight years, doing presentations, panels, interviews, and even playing <abbr title="Master of Ceremonies">MC</abbr>.<!--more-->

 You can find my [upcoming talks on the Ind.ie site](https://ind.ie/events).
 There’s [videos of a few past talks](https://ind.ie/services/talks/#laura) on the Ind.ie site too.
 You can find a list of most of my [past talks](#past-talks) below.

+If you think I might be a good fit for speaking at your event, please [drop me an email](mailto:laura@ind.ie), I’d love to hear from you.
+My talks are easy-to-understand introductions to privacy, ethical design, and accessibility/inclusive design.
+They are usually designed for a wide audience of people in the web and tech industry, but can contain more technical detail or more accessible explanations to better suit the background of the audience.
+I’m very friendly to non-technical audiences, and try to practice accessibility and inclusivity in everything I do.

 [{{< figure src="/images/2012/10/Me-speaking-at-12-Devs.jpg" alt="Me speaking at 12 Devs of Winter" caption="A photo of me speaking at 12 Devs of Winter in 2014, taken by the talented Alex Jegtnes" >}}](http://www.flickr.com/photos/68110573@N02/12132726904/)

 ## Past Talks

+* **Ask Direct Fundraising Summer School** in Dublin, Ireland <abbr class="dtstart" title="2018-07-12">12th-13th July 2018</abbr>
+* **Futurefest** in London, UK <abbr class="dtstart" title="2018-07-6">6th-7th July 2018</abbr>
 * **Webinale** in Berlin, Germany <abbr class="dtstart" title="2018-06-5">5th June 2018</abbr>
 * **NZZ X.Days** in Interlaken, Switzerland <abbr class="dtstart" title="2018-03-21">21st March 2018</abbr>
 * **UX Copenhagen** in Copenhagen, Denmark <abbr class="dtstart" title="2018-02-27">27th February 2018</abbr>